Wal-Mart investors are starting to make out what the retailer will look like under the influence of Marc Lore.

 The founder of Jet.com, who was named the head of Wal-Mart’s U.S. e-commerce division after it obtained his start-up last year, started a service that gives a peek into his idea.
 Notably, it counts how he can exploit the company’s massive store fleet to better compete against Amazon.

-Starting next week, Wal-Mart shoppers will have a advantage to have a discount on 10,000 online-only items if they elect to pick up their orders in-store.
+Starting next week, Wal-Mart shoppers will have the advantage to have a discount on 10,000 online-only items if they elect to pick up their orders in-store.
 Coming month, the service will be available on more than 1 million items.
 The discounts will differ based on the item’s size and price.